sunilshah662/Practice/README.md

 # Practice
-This is my first repo
+This is my first repository,
+Tis is my first commit.